 Men’s Separates Combinations

-The bread and butter of separates, navy and neutral are complementary colours.
+The bread and butter of separates, navy and neutral, are complementary colors.
 The biggest issue with navy and neutral is that it can be a little too expected.
-To ensure your navy blazer and trouser combination don’t look too clichéd, introduce other colours to switch up your look.
-Add accessories like pocket squares in emerald green, deep burgundy and rich browns to amplify a navy blazer and neutral trouser combination.
+To ensure your navy blazer and trouser combination doesn’t look too clichéd, introduce other colors to switch up your look.
+Add accessories like pocket squares in emerald green, deep burgundy, and rich browns to amplify a navy blazer and neutral trouser combination.

-While this guide deals mostly with different coloured separates, our pick for a navy blazer and blue jean pairing rests on the distinction between the materials of the separates.
-The critical thing to remember is to combine good quality denim with a casual blazer.
+While this guide deals mostly with different colored separates, our pick for a navy blazer and blue jean pairing rests on the distinction between the materials of the separates.
+The critical thing to remember is to combine good-quality denim with a casual blazer.
 This will ensure that the separates don’t look too mismatched with one another, and they will both possess the same level of formality (or lack thereof).
-For a different take on this colour combination, try out mid wash denim jeans with navy blazers to contrast the separates for a more dimensional look.
+For a different take on this color combination, try out mid-wash denim jeans with navy blazers to contrast the separates for a more dimensional look.

 Grey Blazer + Dark Wash Jeans

 Dark-wash jeans work very well with grey blazers.
 The key to perfecting this combination is to ensure that the material of your blazer is not too formal.
 Remember that separates only work if they are similar regarding their level of formality.
 For example, denim is a more casual material, so opt for lightweight cotton grey blazers to keep things consistent and not too out of place.

 Grey blazers and black trousers project a classic aesthetic, so this pairing is an excellent option for semi formal looks.
 The palette that black and grey work from means that this combination is failsafe and easier to style.
 Stick with monochrome accessories to sustain the simple color story.
 To acclimate this color combination, pair your grey blazer and black trousers with a white Oxford shirt.